speeddragon/recaptcha-extractor-automator/readme.md

 On some versions of Google Chrome (mainly 67), the `onEvent` function stops receiving requests for no reason.
 This hurts the behaviour of the extension, because no longer catch the `userverify` or `payload` endpoints of ReCaptcha.

+**This is currently solved.**

+Without the new code, a new versions is needed in order to work.

 Until this is solved, the solution is to use a different version, like [Google Chrome Canary](https://www.google.com/chrome/browser/canary.html), unfortunately not available for Linux.
 For Linux you can try to check [Chromium](https://www.chromium.org/getting-involved/dev-channel).

 ## Recommendation